IncorrectM/Brainshock/README.md

 ***
 All charactoer other than commands should be ignored as comments.
-A simple implementation of Brainfucked(Brainshocked) is included in this repository.
+A simple implementation of Brainshock(Brainshocked) is included in this repository.